IlyaKhalafi/CDM-Assignments/README.md

 ## Summary

-Briefly, the homework were as follows:
+Briefly, the assignments were as follows:

 - `Homework 1`: Comparison of different RGB to Gray scaler converters